 - Impatience with Recovery

-Info compiled and posted by D. M. and Mike
+Info compiled and posted by N. A. and Mike

 Exit & Support Network™

-Where Do the Feelings Go?
-(Feelings from hurtful stimulus were not permitted to be expressed in an emotionally abusive system; includes: “How Do I Go About Writing and What Do I Write About?”)
+Feelings from hurtful stimulus were not permitted to be expressed in an emotionally abusive system; includes: “How Do I Go About Writing and What Do I Write About?”

 Prayers For Freedom From Spiritual Strongholds